sadads1337/fit-gl/src/Kononov/README.md

 Class `FirstShader` is responsible for loading shader and linking shader attributes to `VBO`.

-Class `FirstSceneObject` represents object placed in the scene.
+Class `SceneObject` represents object placed in the scene.
 The class inherits from `PositionedObject` and contains reference to `FirstRenderable` object.